Economy of Afghanistan: Trade and industry

-It is widely claimed that Afghanistan has at least $1 trillion in untapped mineral deposits.
+It is claimed that Afghanistan has at least $1 trillion in untapped mineral deposits.
 A memo from the Pentagon stated that Afghanistan could become the "Saudi Arabia of lithium".
 Some believe that the untapped minerals are worth up to $3 trillion.
 The Khanashin carbonatites in the Helmand Province of the country have an estimated 1 million metric tonnes of rare earth elements.

 Afghanistan currently has a copper mining deal with China Metallurgical Group Corporation, which involves the investment of $2.8 billion by China and an annual income of about $400 million to the Afghan government.
 The country's Ainak copper mine, located in Logar Province, is one of the biggest in the world.
 It is estimated to hold at least 11 million tonnes or US$33 billion worth of copper.

 The previous government has signed a 30-year contract with investment group Centar and its operating company, Afghan Gold and Minerals Co., to explore and develop a copper mining operation in Balkhab District in Sar-e Pol Province, including a gold mining operation in Badakhshan Province.
 The copper contract involved a $56 million investment and the gold contract a $22 million investment.

-The country's other recently announced treasure is the Hajigak iron ore mine, located 130 mi west of Kabul and is believed to hold an estimated 1.8 billion to 2 billion metric tons of the mineral used to make steel.
-AFISCO, an Indian consortium of seven companies, led by the Steel Authority of India Limited (SAIL), and Canada's Kilo Goldmines Ltd are expected to jointly invest $14.6 billion in developing the Hajigak iron mine.
+The country's other recently announced treasure is the Hajigak iron mine, located 130 mi west of Kabul and is believed to hold an estimated 1.8 billion to 2 billion metric tons of the mineral used to make steel.
 The country also has a number of coal mines.

 Afghanistan's important resource in the past has been natural gas, which was first tapped in 1967.
 During the 1980s, gas sales accounted for $300 million a year in export revenues (56% of the total).
 About 90% of these exports went to the Soviet Union to pay for imports and debts.
 However, during the withdrawal of Soviet troops in 1989, the natural gas fields were capped to prevent sabotage by criminals.
 Gas production has dropped from a high of 8.2 e6m3 per day in the 1980s to a low of about 600000 m3 in 2001.
 Production of natural gas was restored during the Karzai administration in 2010.

-The Afghan government and China National Petroleum Corporation (CNPC) had sign a contract in late 2011 for the development of three oil fields along the Amu River, in the northern provinces of Sar-e Pol, Jowzjan and Faryab.
+It is predicted that by pumping-out its own oil reserves, Afghanistan will no longer be importing oil products after 2026.
+Originally, the Karzai administration and China National Petroleum Corporation (CNPC) signed a contract for the development of three oil fields in the northern provinces of Sar-e Pol, Jowzjan and Faryab.
 It was later reported that CNPC began extracting 1.5 e6oilbbl of oil annually.
 In early 2023, the Xinjiang Central Asia Petroleum and Gas Company signed a similar contract with the Islamic Emirate of Afghanistan.
 Russia had also found interest in oil and gas supply to Afghanistan.